LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/problem-set/README.md

 ####Mario:
 * Draw up a few examples for this assignment.
 Can you find a relationship between the height, line number (starting with 0!), number of spaces on each line, and number of hashes on each line?
 * This is a good problem to begin practicing the art of breaking your code work into the smallest pieces possible!
+Don't try to write the entire program all at once and then run it.
+Do just a little bit, and immediately run to make sure it works.
+Then do a little bit more, and make sure it works.
+Rinse and repeat.
+For example:
   - Get your input working first;
   - THEN make sure the input part continues looping until a valid number is entered;
-  - NEXT, check out that you can loop through lines (printf() is your friend!);
+  - NEXT, check out that you can loop through lines (printf() is your friend! use it to varify that things are workign properly);
   - THEN, get your spaces working correctly (use a substitute character while you're testing!);
   - FINALLY, get your hashes working correctly
 * Code a little and test; repeat, repeat, repeat!